Besides the noble art of getting things done, there is the noble art of leaving things undone.

 In reiki, I have learned that you can go back to the moment of an event and in effect, relieve that event in a different way so that you can see it from a different light.
 I have been able to do that with a few of my deeper negative tapes that played in my head and it really works for me.

 Just because someone said something about you that doesn't make it true.
 You are what you are and no one can label you.
 If you let them, then you certainly can un-label yourself just as easily.
 They are all illusions anyway, even if they feel so real.
 They are just words, not truths.

 The truth is that I am not stupid.
 That voice in my head that keeps saying that the first time I don't get something, or when I get lost or when I drop something...is wrong and not helpful at all.
 I am working on a new voice, a mantra that I say when that "stupid" word pops up.

 "I will figure this out."

 I've always taught my son not to give up; that the answer is out there somewhere.
-It may take time and you may have to learn some new skills but eventually you will be in a place where it will work out.
-He will cite back to you my month long Zelda experience of trying to beat a yeti's time in tobogganing.
+It may take time and you may have to learn some new skills but eventually, you will be in a place where it will work out.
+He will cite back to you my month-long Zelda experience of trying to beat a yeti's time in tobogganing.
 Every night for a 1/2 an hour I would sled.
 And I failed each time: but I also learned something about making a turn tighter or shaving a second off by jumping.
-Some nights I would get closer some I would be farther from my goal then ever.
+Some nights I would get closer some I would be farther from my goal than ever.
 But I never gave up.

 And one shining day I beat that yeti and earned that piece of a heart that upped our health so we could finally go to the final boss and win the game. *insert happy Zelda noise here* The point is that I figured it out.
 The answer is not always easy but that doesn't make me stupid.
 Edison figured out 10,000 ways not to make a light bulb before he actually made one: and he was brilliant.